anh-tong/anh-tong.github.io/_posts/2021-11-10-malliavin_calculus.md

 Consider a really simple case $F = I_n(f_n)$

 ## Applications
 This part will focus on how to use Malliavin calculus in mathematical finance.
 Again, the main concern when I read this section is that the benefit of using Malliavin calculus over Ito calculus.
+The first three subsections contains some introductory background.
+The remaining subsections discussed the actual use of Malliavin calculus.

 ### Pricing and hedging financial options